Pikeras72/Battleships/README.md

 and then with the column (with a number), once you have choosed a position for your boat you can choose the direction the boat will take (pointing to the north, the east, the south or the west).

-The boats of the computer are generated randomly, you won't know where thei boats are.
+The boats of the computer are generated randomly, you won't know where the enemy boats are.

 Each turn you have the opportunity to shoot a position on the computer's map, the